 When you’re away, provide some benefits— leave your dog with a safe distraction, like a treat-filled puzzle toy, play music, and make sure there’s a comfortable place to rest.
 When you come home, put away the toys and treats, so they’re associated with your being away.

 Again, practice low-key goodbyes as a preventative measure.
 Don’t introduce the concept that leaving is a big deal in the first place.

 It’s easy to see the unusual circumstances of the COVID-19 era as a bonanza for dogs.
 As working from home became the norm, more people adopted dogs who then enjoyed round-the-clock companionship and more walks than even they knew what to do with.
 It was a win-win for two social species looking for companionship in troubled times.
 But, if dogs crave routine, what happens when the routine shifts and owners are no longer around 24/7?
 As Dr. Dodman notes, these shifts are classic triggers for separation anxiety.

 Rodriguez told us, “What is likely to happen is a lot of households creating a breeding ground for anxiety.
-When you have a dog who is with you around you, on top of you 24/ 7, it might seem fine now.
+When you have a dog who is with you 24/ 7, it might seem fine now.
 But if you’re not setting up your dog where there is playtime, there’s engagement time, and then…there is also a bit of separation time, it can create problems.”